latkerlo/latkerlo-jvotci/rs/README.md

 # latkerlo jvotci

-A set of tools for creating and decomposing lujvo.
-Available in Python and JavaScript, and as the Rust `latkerlo_jvotci` crate.
+A set of tools for creating and decomposing lujvo, also available in Python and JavaScript [here](https://github.com/latkerlo-jvotci).

 This is essentially of combination and translation (where applicable) of three other lujvo projects: